gusta-project/go-api/README.md

 go build && ./go-api -l 2999
 ```

-This will listen on port 2999.
+This will listen on port 2999 alongside an already running docker container.

 ## development